School of Music, Theatre, and Dance

 3. Failure to enroll in and successfully complete music theory, aural skills, or keyboard musicianship class over two consecutive semesters

-During the semester that program warning is in effect, the student must fulfill the specific requirements listed in the letter of warning or face suspension or dismissal from the Center of Music.
+During the semester that program warning is in effect, the student must fulfill the specific requirements listed in the letter of warning or face program suspension or program dismissal from the Center of Music.

 Program Suspension